 - 1. Channels Team.
 Interaction and management of partners around the globe. - 2.
 Renewals Team.
 Interaction and management of current clients. - 3.
 Inside Sales Team.
 Development and Management of small purchases related to small and medium clients. - 4.
-Field Sales Team Development and Management of large purchases related to large clients b.
-Sales Back-Office
+Field Sales Team Development and Management of large purchases related to large clients.